Okra

 Eggplant

-Beautiful, versatile eggplant with glossy deep purple skin and creamy flesh.
-A warm-season member of the nightshade family and a staple of Mediterranean, Middle Eastern, Asian, and Southern cooking.
-Varieties include: Black Beauty (classic heirloom with large glossy deep purple fruits, smooth skin, mild slightly sweet flavor — versatile for all culinary uses) and Long Purple (elongated slender fruits with tender flesh and excellent flavor — perfect for grilling, roasting, or sautéing).
+Beautiful, versatile eggplant with glossy purple skin and creamy flesh.
+A staple of Mediterranean, Middle Eastern, Asian, and Southern cooking — grilled, roasted, fried, or turned into baba ganoush.
+Varieties may include: Black Beauty, Ichiban, Rosa Bianca, and other eggplant selections.
 Growing tips: Eggplant needs heat, heat, and more heat — and Big Pine delivers.
 Plant after soil is thoroughly warm (late May/early June).
 They love our hot days and respond well to consistent watering and feeding.
 Harvest when skin is glossy and flesh gives slightly to pressure.
 Overripe eggplant becomes seedy and bitter — smaller is generally better.
 Flea beetles are the main pest; row cover early in the season helps.

 Tomatillos

 The essential ingredient for authentic salsa verde, green enchilada sauce, and Mexican cuisine.
-Tomatillos are prolific producers — small round fruits enclosed in a papery husk with a tangy, slightly acidic flavor reminiscent of green tomatoes with a hint of lemon.
-Varieties include: Rio Grande (large juicy fruits with robust flavor — perfect for salsa verde), Verde (vibrant green, slightly tart — ideal for traditional Mexican dishes like enchiladas and chilaquiles), and Amarylla (prized for sweetness and delicate flavor — excellent fresh or for a unique twist on salsas).
+Tomatillos are prolific producers wrapped in papery husks — each plant delivers pounds of tangy green fruits.
 Growing tips: Plant at least two tomatillo plants — they need cross-pollination for good fruit set.
 They are easier than tomatoes and more pest-resistant.
 In our climate, they thrive with minimal fuss.
 Fruits are ready when they fill and split their papery husk.
+Remove husks and rinse off the sticky coating before using.
 Roasted tomatillos + jalapeños + garlic + cilantro + lime = the best salsa verde you have ever had.
 Plants often self-sow, giving you free tomatillos next year.